Orbitale/SvelteAdmin/README.md

 In the meantime, here is the roadmap for future features:

-- Add a `Read` operation, to view a single item.
 - Add filters in the `List` operation.
 - Add pagination in the `List` operation.
 - Tabs are supported in `CrudForm`, but "grid sections" are also needed, to have more form components on a single screen.